sifte/myreplitdb/README.md

-## MyDB
+## MyReplitDB

-- MyDB is tue most simplistic and easiest wrapper to use for replit's database system.
+- MyReplitDB is the most simplistic and easiest wrapper to use for replit's database system.

 ## Example